baldozoran/baldozoran/README.md

 # Welcome to my profile!
 My name's Francesco Baldi.
-I'm a Full Stack Developer y\
+I'm a Full Stack Developer!
 I specialize in software development, especially web and app development.
 I work at Blucloud s.r.l.
 BluCloud Srl is a technological company born in 2014 from the experience of over fifteen years of its founders in the sector of development, marketing and provision of traditional and cloud IT services.